For information on upcoming elections and voter information please visit the Registrar of Voters webpage.

 Public Act 12-57, “An Act Concerning Permanent Absentee Ballot Status for the Permanently Physically Disabled” created permanent absentee balloting status for certain individuals effective January 1, 2013.
 (CGS Sec 9-140e)

-To be eligible for permanent absentee ballot status, a voter must file with the Town Clerk an absentee ballot application and a doctor’s certificate stating that they have a permanent physical disability and are unable to appear in person at their polling place.
+To be eligible for permanent absentee ballot status, a voter must file with the Town Clerk an absentee ballot application along with a doctor’s certificate stating that the voter has a permanent physical disability OR a long-term illness and is unable to appear in person at his or her polling location.
 The doctor’s note should be on the doctor’s letterhead.
 There is no prescribed form—the doctor’s note and absentee ballot application will satisfy the requirement of the law.

 Permanent absent ballot status enables the voter to receive an absentee ballot for each election and primary in the municipality in which they are eligible to vote.
 Absentee ballots are available 31 days prior to an Election and 21 days prior to a Primary.